Could an IRA investment provide a million-dollar retirement nest egg?

 - Income less than $203,00 annually for married couples applying jointly.

 What are the contribution limits for a self-directed Roth IRA?

 According to the IRS, the maximum annual total contribution limits in 2021 are:

 - $6,000 annually for people aged below 50.

 These guidelines in 2021 are the same as in 2020 and 2019.

 Benefits of investing in a self-directed Roth IRA vs. traditional IRA

-Investing in a self directed Roth IRA gives you tons of investment options over a traditional investments such as in mutual funds or stocks.
+Investing in a self-directed Roth IRA gives you tons of investment options over traditional investments such as in mutual funds or stocks.